Why do companies insist on using press release Frankenquotes? For a classic example, see this from our old friends Nortel:

 “Nortel has established a legacy in innovation and will continue to push the envelope in delivering faster and more efficient wireless capabilities with industry leaders like QUALCOMM,” said Jean-Luc Jezouin, vice-president, GSM/UMTS product line management, Nortel.
 “Broadband technologies like HSDPA are designed to help operators squeeze the most out of their existing Nortel UMTS infrastructure investments while enhancing the end user experience.”

-- Thinking that it’s okay to write hype if you put it in quote marks
+- Thinking that it’s okay to write hype if you put it in quote marks.

 - It’s probably been reviewed, edited and ‘tidied up’ by three or four different people.
-“We need to say something nice about Nortel,” “We need to talk about track record” etc.
+‘We need to say something nice about Nortel’, ‘We need to talk about track record’ etc.

 If you’re going to use quotations in a press release, actually interview the speaker.
 Capture the way they talk.
-Find the thing that they say which can’t be said in normal prose.
-Quote briefly (e.g. ‘White House spokesman Scott McClellan said Iran was risking a “serious escalation” in the international dispute.’).
-Don’t be afraid of reported speech rather than using quote marks.
+Choose quotes that capture personality.
+Quote briefly.
+For example, ‘White House spokesman Scott McClellan said Iran was risking a “serious escalation” in the international dispute.’
+Don’t be afraid of reported speech instead of quotations.
 Look at how journalists use quotes.
-The book “Writing to Deadline” is good on this.
+The book Writing to Deadline is good on this.